 If you have visited an area where there is risk for malaria, continue taking your malaria medication weekly for 4 weeks after you leave the area.

-If you become ill-even as long as a year after your trip-tell your doctor the areas you have visited.
+If you become ill after your trip-even as long as a year after you return-tell your doctor where you have traveled.

 For More Information: